- February 16, 2018

 Staring July 1, 2018, anyone who is compensated to drive passengers in their personal vehicles – Uber and Lyft drivers – may not have a blood alcohol level of .04% or more when with a passenger.
 This means drivers transporting passengers in their personal vehicles must maintain elevated safety standards when driving passengers.
 Your license will be suspended by DMV if you violate this law.
 Commercial drivers, such as taxi operators, will be disqualified from driving if they violate AB 2687.

 The southern California personal injury attorneys at Neale & Fhima have been representing people injured in car accidents for almost 40 years.
 We have collected more than $50 million on behalf of injured drivers and passengers.
-If you have been injured in a car accident caused by another driver’s negligence, please call us today at 949-661-1007.
+If you have been injured in a car accident caused by another driver’s negligence, it’s crucial to seek help from an experienced car accident lawyer to protect your rights and ensure you receive the compensation you deserve. please call us today at 949-661-1007.

 Parking Violations for Registration or Driver License Renewal (AB 503)